mgifford/a11y-contracting/README.md

  - Who will pay to remediate any necessary fixes after purchase?
  - If your product is not WCAG 2.0 AA compliant, do you have a roadmap to make your product fully compliant?
 If so, include your roadmap.
  - If we find that there are changes that need to be made to web/mobile interfaces/apps, what guarantee can we have that these will be implemented to our satisfaction prior to go-live/going forward?
+ - If you have created a VPAT, is it prepared by a [3rd party](http://www.karlgroves.com/2011/07/07/why-a-third-party-should-prepare-your-vpatgpat/)?

 ### Process
  - Describe your accessibility conformance testing process.